Necior/toppy/README.md

+# toppy

-It's a top-like web app written in Python using Flask.
+*toppy* is a top-like web app written in Python using Flask.
 **Warning**: toppy is not secure or stable by any means.
 It's just an educational tool.